MrDenzy/Phase-3-Project---SyriaTel-Customer-Churn/ReadMe.md

 **Conclusion**

-This project demonstrates how supervised machine learning classification can be applied to a real-world business problem.
-The final model provides actionable insights that SyriaTel can use to improve customer retention.
+This experiment showed how client loss may be predicted using supervised machine learning classification.

+The `Decision Tree model` greatly enhanced churn detection performance, while `Logistic Regression` offered a helpful baseline.

+To further enhance outcomes, future research can test more models or adjust model parameters.